 Weight Training Frequency

-By training four times per week it allows you to focus your attention on training specific muscle groups on a given day and allows for optimal recovery before training that muscle group again.
+By training four times a week, you’re able to focus your attention on training specific muscle groups on a given day and allows for optimal recovery before training that muscle group again.

 The most effective and intelligently designed workout programs followed by professional bodybuilders and amateurs alike are based around 3 – 5 day splits per week.

 Training four times per week appears to be the sweet spot in terms of allowing for optimal growth stimulus and recovery between workouts.
 Intense weight training stimulates muscle growth, but this training puts heavy demands on the body.